adamsmithgit/learning-journal/markdown.md

   </tr>
 </table>
 ```
-Which will be rendered by Markdown like this-
+Which will be rendered like this:
 <table>
   <tr>
     <td>Column 1</td>